adriankumpf/tesla_auth/README.md

 ### Linux

 [WebKitGTK](https://webkitgtk.org/) is required for WebView.
-So please make sure following packages are installed:
+So please make sure the following packages are installed:

 #### Arch Linux / Manjaro: